Taj-Ode/100-days-of-code/log.md

 # 100 Days Of Code - Log

+**Exclaimer**: I started the first round July 30, 2020 but it was prematurely ended after day 6 as you can see.
+At the time I started studying physics which isn't the easiest subject for me so I just completely slacked at coding as I was.
+I will be starting my second attempt today though in a new repository.

 ### Day 1: July 30, 2020

 **Today's Progress**: I am a novice coder.
 I worked on the exercises on arrays and started Progate's course for Ruby on Rails.